Kinto/kinto.js/docs/api.md

 coll.use(new MyRemoteTransformer());
 ```

+> #### Notes
+>
-Notice that the `decode` method should be the strict reverse version of `encode`.
+> - The `decode` method should be the strict reverse version of `encode`;
+> - While this example transformer returns the modified record synchronously, you can also use promises to make it asynchronous — see [dedicated section](#async-transformers).

 Calling `coll.sync()` here will store encoded records on the server; when pulling for changes, the client will decode remote data before importing them, so you're always guaranteed to have the local database containing data in clear:

 ```js
 coll.create({title: "foo"}).then(_ => coll.sync())